 In addition to the increased concrete and steel there are finer details that are also important: the size, shape and location of the foundation, the position of reinforcement within the foundation, how the reinforcement connects the foundation to the wall, and how the reinforcement interacts with the wall itself.

-Structural Repairs Ltd builds retaining walls to engineers’ specifications, whether designed by your engineer or our team, to ensure they do not crack or move.
+Structural Repairs Ltd builds retaining walls to engineers’ specifications to ensure they do not crack or move.
 We guarantee our work and provide a certificate on completion.
 Please contact us if you have a retaining wall that has problems or have designs for a new or replacement retaining wall.

 Please click here if you require designs to either build a new retaining wall or repair an existing one.
 The above link takes you to the Local Surveyors Direct section of our website where you can instantly get free, no obligation and competitive quotes from local engineers and other property professionals.